MicroFocus/ng-prism/README.md

 - `toggleable-code` element ("Show Code" button for any code block)

-   * child should be any element that produces a code block
+   * Child should be any element in the "General Uses" section above

 ### Example App